 In Biopolitics and Resistance in Legal Education, pp. 9-23.
 Routledge.

 This chapter argues that coloniality of power is reproduced by and in Euro-modern legal education and this contributes to the increasing emergence of a necropolitical world.
 Such a necropolitical world is concerned not with the preservation of life or the earth itself, but the governance of death, as ‘necropolitics’ describes a structure and body of legal knowledge dedicated to the sovereign’s power over ‘who may live and who must die.’
 This also describes the logics of a decadent discipline which is unable to die and unable to bring life.
 Therefore, legal education requires a radical rethink of its aims and concepts.

 In it I argue that the histories of racialised enslavement and extractive colonisation have had a profound effect on the fundamentals of the legal knowledge that we teach, research and practise.
 In response, the decolonisation movement, gives us an option for imagining together, new ways of thinking, being and doing in the world, to avert global injustice, deprivation and climate disaster.

 Black/African Science Fiction and the Quest for Racial Justice through Legal Knowledge: How Can We Unsettle Euro-modern Time and Temporality in Our Teaching?
+[Journal Article]

 Law, Technology and Humans 4 (2):24-37.